phantomarko/php-base-project/README.md

 * [ ] Validate requests against OAS

 ### Environment and data
-* [ ] Automatically insert fixtures after execute migrations or insert via console command (`docker exec` workaround)
+* [ ] Create commands to wrap the import/generation of the seeds
 * [ ] Use Docker as web server instead of Symfony CLI

 ### Endpoints and business logic